bh679/HotHouse/README.md

 You are trapped in a luxurious hot-house against your will. <br >
 How did you end up here?<br >
 Who put you here? <br >
-Who are you for that matter? <br >
+For that matter, who are you ? <br >
 And what does the marfi have to do with it? <br >

 ## Open Source Project Guide